-You’ve decided its time to plant some roots and buy a home.
+You’ve decided it’s time to plant some roots and buy a home.
 Congratulations!
 The key to a smooth home buying process is to be prepared and that’s where Trinity Oaks Mortgage is happy to help.
-Once you’ve done a little research, decided on a budget for your monthly payments and down payment amount, and reviewed your credit, you’ll have a better idea of which loan type will best suit your needs.
+Once you’ve done a little research, decided on a budget for your monthly payments and down payment amount, and reviewed your credit, you’ll have a better idea of which type of loan will best suit your needs.

 What Are The Different Types of Loans?

 There are many different types of mortgage loans, but the most common are government-insured mortgages like FHA, VA, and USDA and those that are not insured by federal agencies such as Conventional and Jumbo loans.
 Below we will give an overview of these popular options and list a few pros and cons of each loan type to help you identify which type of loan is right best suits you based on your financial situation.
 As always, it’s best to consult with a mortgage loan officer who will help you choose the mortgage loan that is right for you!